 Trial by Written Declaration

 If you are charged with an infraction violation and you want to dispute your ticket, you can challenge your citation in writing without having to appear in person at court.
-This is called a "trial by written declaration."
-The court will decide your case without you having to go to court.
+This is called a "trial by written declaration and is allowed under Vehicle Code section 40902.

 How Do I Get a Trial by Written Declaration?